necusjz/hexo-lite/README.md

 ```

 ### Hexo
-Once all the requirements are installed, you can install Hexo with npm:
+Once all the requirements are installed, we can install Hexo with npm:
 ```bash
 $ npm install hexo-cli -g
 ```